Yoric/Fosdem-2017/Redox.md

 class: middle, center
 # Towards capabilities
-WIP
+Very much a WIP

 ---

-# About capabilities
+# Capabilities-based security

 - A *security capability* is an unforgeable right to do *something*.
 - If you have a capability, you can use it, share it, drop it, weaken it.
-- In safe programming languages, methods/closures.
+- In safe programming languages, encapsulation + methods/closures.

+---

+# What's the point?

+- Anything can serve as a sandbox for anything.
+- Avoids messy "global namespace" side-effects.
+- Plays nice with static/dynamic analysis.
+- Dynamic analysis can help you pinpoint compromised processes.

+---

+# Capabilities in Unix

-- Typical Unices don't have capabilities.
+- Typical Unices don't have (these) capabilities.
 - User/group, SELinux, GRSecurity, "application firewalls", containers... are much less flexible.

-- Capsicum is a Linux/BSD + capabilities.
+- (Actual capabilities in Unix: Capsicum)

 ---